 Eurospeak has participated in many varied European-funded educational and research projects.
-We are currently involved in Erasmus+ KA2 projects which you can find more information on below.
+We are currently involved in Erasmus+ KA2 projects and British Council projects which you can find more information on below.
 We have collaborated with organisations from all over Europe and continue to seek out opportunities to support our research activities.

 The main aims of the projects Eurospeak participates in are to provide high quality research as the foundation to improve the availability of educational opportunities and resources for specific target groups such as marginalised communities, learning disabled adults, or youth in unemployment.